 Department website: http://eps.jhu.edu/

 The Department of Earth and Planetary Sciences offers programs of study and research in a wide range of disciplines including atmospheric science, ecology, environmental science and studies, geology, geochemistry, geophysics, oceanography, and planetary science.
-The undergraduate major in Earth and Planetary Sciences is flexible and allows the student, in consultation with a faculty adviser, to devise a program of study that is both rigorous and individualized.
-The graduate program develops skills in research through independent investigation under the general guidance of one or more members of the faculty, backed up by relevant course work.
-The department gives particular emphasis to the integration of experimental investigation, theoretical calculation, and quantitative field observations.
+The undergraduate major in Earth and Planetary Sciences is flexible and allows the student, in consultation with a faculty advisor, to devise a program of study that is both rigorous and individualized.
+The department also supports an interdisciplinary undergraduate program in Environmental Science and Studies (ENVS), which involves faculty from a range of departments across the University.
+The two ENVS majors and minor introduce students to the many ways in which humans interact with and affect the Earth.
+The Energy minor is a multi-school program jointly administered with the Department of Electrical and Computer Engineering in the Whiting School of Engineering and affiliated with the Ralph O’Connor Sustainable Energy Institute (ROSEI).

-The Department also supports an interdisciplinary undergraduate program in Environmental Science and Studies (ENVS), which involves faculty from a range of departments across the university.
-The two ENVS majors and minor introduce students to the ways in which humans interact with and affect the Earth.
-ENVS is solution-focused and trains students to help solve the environmental and sustainability problems facing society today using the powerful tools of science and policy.
-Undergraduate degrees are typically specialized within traditional disciplines, but a primary goal of this program is to develop the ability of students to think outside of those boxes.
+Undergraduate degrees are typically specialized within traditional disciplines, but a primary goal of the ENVS program is to develop the ability of students to think outside of those boxes.
+The program is solution-focused and trains students to help solve the environmental and sustainability problems facing society today using the powerful tools of science and policy.
 Students learn theory, research, and practical applications of the natural and social sciences in their coursework, while also examining the relationship between humans and the environment through the lens of the humanities.

 Facilities

 The Department of Earth and Planetary Sciences is housed in Olin Hall, a modern building dedicated to the Earth sciences, nestled on a wooded knoll on the western edge of campus.
 Its facilities include state-of-the-art instrumentation, a departmental library, and modern computer equipment.
 There are laboratories for crystallography, evolutionary biology/ecology, stable isotope geochemistry, materials science, and fluid and solid mechanics.
 Olin Hall also contains equipment for modern petrographic work (including a computer-controlled image analysis system), darkroom facilities, and a laboratory for sectioning rocks.
 There is also a substantial collection of rocks, minerals, and fossils.
-Facilities are available for a wide spectrum of fluid mechanical experiments, including thermal convection and solidification.

 A JEOL 8600 electron microprobe in Olin Hall is available to all members of the department.
 Crystallographic facilities include a modern specimen preparation laboratory for transmission electron microscopy and single-crystal X-ray diffraction studies.
 The transmission electron microscopy laboratory houses state-of-the-art instruments capable of both high-resolution imaging at the atomic scale and microanalysis at the nanometer scale.